-In March, the company announced that CEO Tim Sloan (CEO) had resigned.
+In March, the company announced that its CEO had resigned.
 Although the announcement did not say so, it was generally believed that the resignation was a consequence of political and/or stakeholder pressure.
+A new CEO is now appointed.
+He has experience as CEO of both Bank of New York Mellon and Visa Corporation.